 If a levee is constructed primarily and principally for water conservation, it would be a water facility and no deduction would be allowable under these rules.
-You would need to work out its decline in value under the rules for water facilities - see Water facilities on page 24.
+You would need to work out its decline in value under the rules for water facilities - see Water facilities on page 25.

 If you are a rural land irrigation water provider and you can deduct expenditure under both the water facilities and landcare operation rules, you can only deduct the expenditure as expenditure on a water facility.
+You cannot deduct an amount for landcare operations if any entity can deduct an amount for that expenditure, in any income year, under the carbon sink forest rules.